 Ask the author 3 questions.
 Tell your teacher 5 amazing facts you have learnt from the book.
 Write a letter from one character to another.
 Tell your friend about your book - write, discuss or role-play.
-Draw a cartoon strip of your favourite part.

-The more that you read the more things you will know!
-The more that you learn the more places you'll go! --Dr Seuss
+Draw a cartoon strip of your favourite part. reading is dreaming with oper eyes The more that you read the more things you will know!
+The more that you learn the more places you'll go!
+Dr Seuss PLEASURE